Fairo20/fairo20.github.io/Swordmage/Swordmage_Class.md

 - **Mobile**: Your movement speed increases by 10ft.
 Additionally, when you make a melee attack against a creature, you don't provoke opportunity attacks from that creature for the rest of your turn.
 - **Savage Attacker**: Your melee attacks crit on a roll of 19 or 20.
 Additionally, when you make a critical hit, you roll an additional die of damage.

-### Level 6: Subclass Feature
+### Level 6: Arcane Order Feature
 You become more advanced in your order as your studies and experiences lead you to further breakthroughs in knowledge.
 Your choice grants you features at 3rd level and again at 6th, 10th, 14th, and 18th level.

 ### Level 7: Double Aegis
 Your greater focus allows you to track multiple enemies at once.
 You may mark up to two enemies using the same bonus action.
 If you mark any creatures this way, any previously existing marks end.
 In addition, whenever you deal damage with a melee weapon attack, you may mark that enemy.
 This does not end any existing marks.

-### Level 8: ASI
+### Level 8: Ability Score Increase
 When you reach 4th level, and again at 8th, 12th, and 16th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can't increase an ability score above 20 using this feature.
 In addition to this, you can choose to take a feat for which you qualify for.

 ### Level 9: Energizing Ward
 Whenever you are dealt damage by a marked target, your sword absorbs some of the energy and channels it back into you, as you capture some of the essence of the aggressor.
 You may gain temp HP equal to half the damage dealt, rounded down.
 You can use this feature proficiency bonus times per long rest.

-### Level 10: Subclass Feature
+### Level 10: Arcane Order Feature
 You become more advanced in your order as your studies and experiences lead you to further breakthroughs in knowledge.
 Your choice grants you features at 3rd level and again at 6th, 10th, 14th, and 18th level.

 ### Level 11: Greater Defender
 With greater familiarity with your Aegis, you are now effortlessly able to manipulate your enemies.
 Once per rest, you may use your Aegis Defender feature without consuming your reaction.
 In addition, your Aegis Defender feature gains the following upgrade:
-- **Aegis of Assault**: You may cast a cantrip targeting the triggering enemy instead of making the weapon attack.
+**Aegis of Assault**: You may cast a cantrip targeting the triggering enemy instead of making the weapon attack.
-- **Aegis of Ensnarement**: When the triggering enemy is teleported, you may also teleport into the space they originally occupied.
+**Aegis of Ensnarement**: When the triggering enemy is teleported, you may also teleport into the space they originally occupied.
-- **Aegis of Shielding**: You may teleport the affected ally to a space adjacent to you.
+**Aegis of Shielding**: You may teleport the affected ally to a space adjacent to you.

-### Level 12: ASI
+### Level 12: Ability Score Increase
 When you reach 4th level, and again at 8th, 12th, and 16th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can't increase an ability score above 20 using this feature.
 In addition to this, you can choose to take a feat for which you qualify for.

 ### Level 13: Arcane Mind
 Your experience with warding against the onslaught of enemies has taught you patterns that you can recognize in the moment to avoid dangerous situations.
 Whenever you would make a saving throw, you may instead choose to make an Intelligence saving throw.
 On a success, you are unaffected by that effect, as you deduce what will occur and make the necessary moves to avoid it.
 You may only use this feature proficiency bonus times per long rest.

-### Level 14: Subclass Feature
+### Level 14: Arcane Order Feature
 You become more advanced in your order as your studies and experiences lead you to further breakthroughs in knowledge.
 Your choice grants you features at 3rd level and again at 6th, 10th, 14th, and 18th level.

 ### Level 15: Total Aegis
 Your defensive magic has no bounds, as you ward against the crash of incoming armies.
 When you mark targets with your Aegis, you may now choose to mark any number of targets within range.
 If you mark any creatures this way, any previously existing marks end.

-### Level 16: ASI
+### Level 16: Ability Score Increase
 When you reach 4th level, and again at 8th, 12th, and 16th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can't increase an ability score above 20 using this feature.
 In addition to this, you can choose to take a feat for which you qualify for.

 ### Level 17: Final Warding
-Once per round, when a marked enemy ends their turn without dealing damage to you, they take damage equal to your Swordmage level.
+Once per round, when a marked enemy ends their turn without dealing damage to you, they take force damage equal to your Swordmage level.

-### Level 18: Subclass Feature
+### Level 18: Arcane Order Feature
 You become more advanced in your order as your studies and experiences lead you to further breakthroughs in knowledge.
 Your choice grants you features at 3rd level and again at 6th, 10th, 14th, and 18th level.

 ### Level 19: Epic Boon